 SEMINOLE CULTURE AND HISTORY

-The Seminole culture did not exist in Florida until the 1770s.
-There were at least 15 Native American tribes who lived in Florida before the Spanish arrived in the 1500s and before the Seminole arrived.
+There were at least 15 Native American tribes who lived in Florida before the Spanish arrived in the 1500s, most successfully repelling Spanish, French, and English attempts at colonization until the late 1600s.

 Three Generations of SeminolesThree Generations of Seminoles

-The word “Seminole” is derived from a Creek word or may be a corruption of the Spanish word “cimarron” which means runaway or wild one.
+The word “Seminole” could be derived from a Creek word or may be a corruption of the Spanish word “cimarron” which means runaway or wild one.
+The exact origin is unknown.

 Florida State University, Osceola and his horse RenegadeFlorida State University, Osceola and his horse Renegade

-The few hundred who never surrendered moved to the Everglades.
+The few hundred who never surrendered moved further south into the Everglades.

 SOME SEMINOLE CULTURE DAY TRIPS